caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 |DATA|13|GPIO 27|

 ##### 433MHz Receiver (temporarily)
-**NOTE:** Sice we do need the receiver only in the setup process for reading the code of unknown 433MHz remote controls you might **not** need the receiver installed permanently.
+**NOTE:** Sice we do need the receiver only in the setup process for reading the code of unknown 433MHz remote controls you might **not** need the reciever installed permanently.

 If you have to read codes from a unknown 433MHz remote control you can temporarily use the power sockets of the transmitter.
 How to read the codes will be explained later in the section *Adding 433MHz things*.